2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 ### Introduction to Bitcoin legal frameworks

 The legal regulation of Bitcoin is a dynamic and evolving area, as governments, regulators, and courts struggle with its unique properties.
-As a decentralized, pseudonymous digital currency, Bitcoin defies traditional categories of financial assets, such as currency, commodity, or security.
+As a decentralized, pseudonymous digital currency, Bitcoin defies traditional categories of financial assets, such as currencies, commodities, and securities.
 This has led to a fragmented regulatory landscape, where Bitcoin is treated differently across jurisdictions and regulatory frameworks.

 ### Global legal classification of Bitcoin